NanboLi/NanboLi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Post-doctoral Fellow with [Prof. Jürgen Schmidhuber](https://people.idsia.ch/~juergen/) at the *KAUST Center of Excellence For Generative AI*.
-I obtained my PhD from the *University of Edinburgh*, under the supervision of [Prof. Robert Fisher](https://homepages.inf.ed.ac.uk/rbf/) and [Prof. Chris Williams](https://homepages.inf.ed.ac.uk/ckiw/).
+I am a Post-doctoral Fellow with [Prof. Jürgen Schmidhuber](https://people.idsia.ch/~juergen/) at the *KAUST Center of Excellence for Generative AI*.
+I obtained my PhD from the *School of Informatics, University of Edinburgh*, under the supervision of [Prof. Robert Fisher](https://homepages.inf.ed.ac.uk/rbf/) and [Prof. Chris Williams](https://homepages.inf.ed.ac.uk/ckiw/).
 I am working on machine learning, with a particular focus on world models.

 <!-- Research